JJC Skillz: Career

 Bello was born in Kano and left Nigeria for U.K. when he was fourteen years old.
-He developed interest and appreciation of music listening to his father's country music records and juju music.
-In U.K., he was drawn to hip-hop music and soon formed a musical group with a friend, thereafter they began performing at talent shows.
-His stage name, JJC means Johnny just come, a term used by Nigerians to describe naive new arrivals to the city.
-Bello's first major producing project was co-founding Big Brovas records and Big Brovas collective.
+He developed an intense respect and appreciation of music, little by little, from his father's country music records and juju music.
+In the U.K., he was drawn to hip-hop music and soon formed a musical group with a friend; thereafter, they began performing at talent shows.
+His stage name, JJC, means Johnny Just Come, a term used by Nigerians to describe naive new arrivals to a city.
+Bello's first major producing project was co-founding Big Brovas Records and Big Brovas Collective.
 In 2004, he released Atide, his debut album with 419 squad.
 His producing credits include Weird MC's Ijoya, Pu Yanga by Tillaman, and Morile by Buoqui.

-He also came to the African music scene creating projects like Afropean (Afro-European fusion) and Afrobeats.
+He also came to the African music scene, creating projects like Afropean (Afro-European fusion) and Afrobeats.

 In 2013, he won the best international artist at the Nigerian entertainment award.
 He created an African super group called the JJC and the 419 squad.
 This group won the Kora All African music award in 2014.

 Personal life

-Prior to his marriage to Akindele, Bello fathered three children from three different mothers.
+Before his marriage to Akindele, Bello fathered three children from three different mothers.
 He married Funke Akindele in 2016.
-In 2018,the couple gave birth to a set of twins.
+In 2018, the couple gave birth to a set of twins.

 In June 2022, Bello announced on his Instagram that the couple had decided to pursue their lives separately.

-The music producer got married to an Ebira bride secretly in Kano state in March 2023.
+The music producer secretly married an Ebira bride in Kano state in March 2023.